top of page

 Judas was also from the South and looked upon as an outsider, which he may have resented.

-Jesus identified Judas as a betrayer at the Last Supper by dipping bread into a dish and passing it to Judas.
+At the Last Supper, Jesus identified Judas as a betrayer by dipping bread into a dish and giving it to him.

 After everything had taken place, Judas regretted his actions and gave the money back to the church leaders.